BEFORE YOU GO...

 Regulators lag behind how quickly technology and crime are advancing.
 Several nations missed the compliance deadline despite the sixth Anti-Money Laundering Directive being in effect.
 Global regulations will eventually become more stringent, but for the time being, anticipate delays from individual countries.

 With a dramatic rise in criminal activity, the demand for automated KYC has increased.
 As laws tighten and customer demands rise, it is getting harder to keep up.
-Thus, the digital world requires a KYC verification system that can authenticate customers, quickly enrol them, and assure ongoing compliance with the law.
+Thus, the digital world requires a KYC verification system that can authenticate customers, quickly enroll them, and assure ongoing compliance with the law.
 As a result, there is a good chance that everlasting KYC will rule the globe in the years to come.

 One thing is for sure: criminals will continue to come up with inventive techniques to steal individual identities, commit fraud, and mistreat businesses.
 To confront this, Shufti Pro offers real-time identity verification anytime, anywhere, in seconds.